On this page

 Student: Don't forget, don't do your homework at the last minute.

-We are also piloting year 7 in high school at Wirreanda Secondary School, Mitcham Girls High School and John Pirie Secondary School from next year.
-Check back here for updates on how our year 7s are doing at these pilot high schools.
+Since 2020, we have been piloting year 7 in high school at Wirreanda Secondary School, Mitcham Girls High School and John Pirie Secondary School.

 Watch Wirreanda Secondary School’s video below to hear year 6s talk about being among the first year 7s in high school in South Australia.

 Jackson: I'm Jackson, and I'm going to be one of the first year sevens to come into a high school in South Australia.
 Yeah, I'm getting a lot more comfortable.
 It's coming down pretty quick.